Check out my rankings within each division by clicking on the links below.

 7. Francis Ngannou (10-1)

-Ngannou is the most exciting heavyweight prospect the UFC has had in recent years, and he started off 2017 with a win over a ranked opponent in Andrei Arlovski.
-He still needs to prove himself against more ranked competition, but it's hard to argue with five consecutive finishes in the UFC.
+Ngannou is the most exciting heavyweight prospect the UFC has had in recent years, and he started off 2017 with a win over a ranked opponent, Andrei Arlovski.
+Ngannou still needs to prove himself against more ranked competition, but it's hard to argue with five consecutive finishes in the UFC.

 A battle between two former UFC champions ended well for Barnett, as he submitted Andrei Arlovski in the third round of a fight in September.
-Unfortunately, he failed an out of competition drug test two months later.
+Unfortunately for Barnett, he failed an out of competition drug test two months later.

 10. Vitaly Minakov (18-0)